SyncProxy/sync-client/README.md

 **syncButton**
 values: "true", "false"
 If true, a popup sync button is displayed.
-If false, it is application's duty to invoke client sync's sync() function
+If false, application must take care to launch sync by itself
 default: "true"

 **tablesToSync**